 In his A Dictionary of Arts, Manufactures, and Mines pp. 1038-1046 Scottish physician, chemist and science and technology writer Andrew Ure provided one of the most detailed and best illustrated accounts of the history, design, and operation of the new printing machines.
 Elsewhere in his encyclopedia he provided an outstanding account of papermaking by machine, among hundreds of other subjects.
-For most of my long lifetime with books I never had occasion to review 19th encyclopedias of technology; study of the history of the 19th century technologies that led to the first mass media provided the opportunity to begin to fill this void in my reading.
+For most of my long lifetime with books I never had occasion to review 19th century encyclopedias of technology; study of the history of the 19th century technologies that led to the first mass media in print provided the opportunity to begin to fill this void in my reading.

 The first edition of Ure's Dictionary consists of 1334 pages, densely set in type that is uncomfortably small.
 The work also includes 1240 wood engravings, typically in outline.
 My impression, that will have to be confirmed, is that Ure updated this work with supplements rather attempting the very complex process of revising the extremely long complicated text.

 The three features of Ure's work that stand out are the unusally wide range of technological processes about which Ure has included articles, the unusually clear way that the technical drawings are presented and captioned, and the elevated, elegant language that Ure employs in this technical manual.